 The automotive industry has been at the forefront of new automation technology adoption for decades.
-Beyond its broad adoption of industrial robots in the 1980s to its more recent integration of collaborative robots and use of additive manufacturing, automotive manufacturers have also been applying various software technologies to optimize assembly operations, improve automotive design, and promote collaboration in the manufacturing process.
+Beyond its broad adoption of industrial robots in the 1980s and its more recent integration of collaborative robots and additive manufacturing, the industry has also been applying various software technologies to optimize assembly operations, improve automotive design, and promote collaboration in the manufacturing process.

 Now the industry is turning toward the use of digital twin technology to simulate and verify sub-assembly designs before manufacturing.
 This is a critical advantage in a number of applications, ranging from reducing the weight of autonomous vehicles to the design of safety systems.